 - include a statement about the service’s philosophy.

 A QIP should also document and celebrate the service’s strengths.
-Read ACECQA’s Guide to Developing a Quality Improvement Plan and QIP template for information on what is required and what you might include.
-You might also find the NSW Early Childhood Education and Care Directorate’s Quality Improvement Plan template useful.
+Read ACECQA’s Guide to Developing a Quality Improvement Plan for information on what is required and what you might include.
+You might also find the following templates usefull:

 Approved providers are responsible for developing the QIP and must ensure there is one for each approved service.
 The QIP must be: